evadeflow/cmake-completions/README.md

 original bash completion script to provide a little help even if you are running cmake for the first time.

 For Zsh, I started with [this script](https://github.com/skroll/zsh-cmake-completion/blob/master/_cmake) and hacked it to support some (hard-coded) custom options for projects I'm working on.
+This script does _not_ read from a CMakeCache.txt, but maybe I'll add that ability someday...

 TODO
 ----